zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-03-21-Paxgene-Fixation-Extraction-Test.md

 Next step: I have one more sample to extract next week at the 2 week mark.

 I want to try to figure out a decalcification protocol for these samples.
 [One paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3218013/) I read did this post-parrafin embedding, but in my experience most coral fixation protocols do it before.

+3/29/23: Called Qiagen was pushed up to R & D team, waiting on email from them.

+## Questions for Lab Meeting

+We normally dilute fixative with seawater or prepare PFA in seawater buffer - do you think we should be doing so with these solutions?